Delivering Democracy 2021

 Our Community Resource partners are a vital part of our annual Delivering Democracy program.
 Learn more about our Community Resource partners, their missions and their work.

 We invite you to connect virtually with Arizona-based, national and international Community Resource partners in customized Zoom sessions that will be held WED.
 APR 14 - FRI.
 APR 16 from 4-5 pm AZ time.
 We will be hosting interactive Zoom sessions with community partners and Delivering Democracy 2021 attendees can choose the Zoom rooms that they want to visit.
 Plan your engagement with community partners, just click on the link below.
-The available times for the Zoom sessions WED.
-APR 14 - FRI.
-APR 16 from 4-5 pm AZ time.

 What: Delivering Democracy Virtual Community Resource Fair